mrvautin/expressCart/README.md

 You may want to create a static page to show contact details, about us, shipping information etc.

 New static pages are setup via `/admin/settings/pages`.

+## Contributing

+I'm looking for contributors of any kind.
+I'm working on turning the admin panel into something more modern and using Vue.js.
+The frontend part of the website will always be a normal webapp with no SPA frameworks as I believe eCommerce apps should have SEO as top priority.

+Contributing payment providers and themes would be much appreciated.
+Payment providers are added by simply adding the payment provider file to `/routes/payments/providerName.js`, then adding the route to the `app.js` file by adding `const providerName = require('./routes/payments/{providerName}');` and mounting the route `app.use('/providerName', providerName);`.

+If you see current code which could be enhanced (note: parts of the code is quite old but new to Github) you are welcome to submit a PR.